 Lobster is popular as a fine-dining option around the world, and it is also fairly nutritious.

-For instance, lobsters are very rich in protein, B vitamins, copper, zinc, and selenium, and a northern lobster offer 89% of the RDI for the latter (14).
+For instance, lobsters are very rich in protein, B vitamins, copper, zinc, and selenium, and a Northern lobster offer 89% of the daily value for the latter (14).